rlp81/Minecraft-Manager/README.md

 Set your password and port in server.properties where it says rcon.port=PORT and rcon.password=PASSWORD

 ## Running the server
 Now you can run your server.
-Use the command /start SERVERNAME and it was start.
+Use the command /start SERVERNAME and it should start.

 Note: It will take longer to start on the first start up.